Edit

 Power Platform for Admins V2 connector

-You can query Power Platform inventory data directly from Power Automate using the Power Platform for Admins V2 connector.
-Use the Query Power Platform resources action to execute queries against your inventory and integrate results into your automation workflows.
+You can query Power Platform inventory data directly from Power Automate by using the Power Platform for Admins V2 connector.
+Use the Query Power Platform resources action to run queries against your inventory and add the results to your automation workflows.

 Power Platform API

-If you're new to the Power Platform API, review Getting Started with Power Platform API for setup instructions and authentication details.
-Once you're set up, refer to the Inventory API documentation to learn how to query your inventory data.
+If you're new to the Power Platform API, see Getting Started with Power Platform API for setup instructions and authentication details.
+After you set up the API, see the Inventory API documentation to learn how to query your inventory data.

 Azure Resource Graph

-You can programmatically query your Power Platform inventory using Azure Resource Graph (ARG).
-ARG queries can be accessed through several Azure interfaces.
-For step-by-step instructions, refer to the official Azure Resource Graph quickstart guides for each method:
+You can programmatically query your Power Platform inventory by using Azure Resource Graph (ARG).
+You can access ARG queries through several Azure interfaces.
+For step-by-step instructions, see the following Azure Resource Graph quickstart guides:

 Sample queries